National Highway 66 (India): Road condition

 The NHAI has received the approval to upgrade the complete stretch of highway, from start to end, to a four-lane highway, which will be 60 m and grade separated.
 Out of four states through which the highway goes, Karnataka and Maharashtra have received approval from the centre for the 60 m wide highway.
-Kerala and Goa have requested a narrower width of 45 m, and there are protests against the highway being widening in these states.
+Kerala and Goa have requested a narrower width of 45 m, and there are protests against the highway being widened in these states.
 The four-laning of NH-66 (Mumbai-Kanyakumari) has been completed until Thalapadi in the Karnataka-Kerala border and only its stretch in Kerala is pending.
 In the beginning of 2017, Kerala government has announced the six laning of NH 66 in the state as a major agenda and said to be completed in three years.
 But the high value of land will make it hard for compensation, and the ruling party's influence is controversial in relation to similar acquisitions like GAIL pipeline.
 Now the process is going fast in spite of protests from various highway action forum groups, especially because it connects Kerala's capital Thiruvananthapuram to Kochi and of tourism importance.
 NH 66 has one of the highest vehicle densities in the state compared to sections of the highway in other states, so its development is vital for the overall development of the state, also the HAM model to be followed in widening will be instrumental in collecting the funds for the development.
 NHAI has been infamous for their heavy and long tenure of toll collection in the state.
 Till now 961 km stretch out of 1608 km long National Highway 66 (NH 66) have been made into four-lane highway.
 Karnataka and Maharashtra are widening to six-lane & 529 km stretch out of 1608 km long National Highway 66 (NH 66) have been made into six-lane highway.

 Tunnels will be constructed in the stretches where the road goes through the forest or ghat section.
 As the forest department does not allow land acquisition for road widening purposes, tunnels which can accommodate four-lane expressways are proposed for such stretches of the road in NH-66.
 One such proposal is the Maharashtra government's proposal of 1.4 kilometre tunnel at the Karnala bird sanctuary.